foundry-rs/starknet-foundry/docs/src/starknet/script.md

 ]
 ```

 Please note that `map` contract was specified as the dependency.
 In our example, it resides in the filesystem.
-It has to
-be compiled in `build-external-contracts`.
+To generate the artifacts for it that will be accessible from the script you need to use the `build-external-contracts` property.

 To run the script, do: